 - Carole Vigne

 - Director, Wage Protection Program

-Carole Vigne is a Staff Attorney in the Community Legal Services Program and Director of the Wage Protection Program.
+Carole Vigne is a Staff Attorney and Director of the Wage Protection Program.
 She provides information, advice, and representation to workers on their employment rights, with a focus on wage and hour and unemployment insurance issues.
 Carole also trains and supervises legal advocates to represent clients at administrative wage claim hearings and unemployment insurance appeals and engages in community education.
 Carole was previously a Skadden Fellow with LAS–ELC’s National Origin, Immigration, and Language Rights Program, working to expand the rights of immigrant workers and serving San Francisco’s immigrant, limited-English-proficient, Latino workers through a workers’ rights clinic.
 She also litigated employment law cases at Rukin, Hyland, Doria & Tindall, LLP, and previously worked at the ACLU’s Immigrant Rights Project and the Lawyers’ Committee for Civil Rights.
 Carole received her B.A. from Brown University in 2001 and her J.D. from University of California, Berkeley School of Law in 2007.

 - Diane Webb